Anonymous1531/STeP_Cost/README.md

 ## Overview

-STeP-Cost is a ROS 2 Humble and Navigation2-based framework for adaptive spatiotemporal costmap updates in mobile robot navigation.
+STeP-Cost is a ROS 2 Humble and Navigation2-based framework for adaptive costmap TTL policy learning in mobile robot navigation.

-The framework detects unexpected obstacles during navigation, classifies obstacle semantics with a vision-language model (VLM), and updates obstacle persistence parameters through an LLM-based TTL adaptation module.
-The resulting object positions and adaptive costs are projected onto Nav2 costmaps through a custom costmap layer.
+The framework detects detour-inducing obstacles during navigation, classifies obstacle semantics with a Vision-Language Model (VLM), and updates compound tag-wise Time-to-Live (TTL) values through an LLM-based post-mission policy update module.
+The resulting obstacle positions and adaptive residual costs are projected onto Nav2 global costmaps through a custom costmap layer.

 This repository has been organized for reproducible experiments with TurtleBot3, Gazebo, ROS 2 Humble, and Ubuntu 22.04.